vasinov/almanac/README.md

 # Almanac
 Almanac is the most elegant mountable blog engine that can be easily hooked up in the existing Rails application.
+You can read more about it in [this blog post](http://www.vasinov.com/blog/beautifully-simple-blogging).

 ## Main Features
 - Slick default design that can be easily customized.